python/mypy/docs/source/literal_types.rst

     c: Final = 19

-    reveal_type(c)          # Revealed type is 'int'
+    reveal_type(c)          # Revealed type is 'Literal[19]?'
-    expects_literal(c)      # ...but this type checks!
+    expects_literal(c)      # ...and this type checks!

-If you do not provide an explicit type in the ``Final``, the type of ``c`` becomes
+If you do not provide an explicit type in the ``Final``, the type of ``c`` becomes *context-sensitive*: mypy will basically try "substituting" the original assigned value whenever it's used before performing type checking.
+This is why the revealed type of ``c`` is ``Literal[19]?``: the question mark at the end reflects this context-sensitive nature.

-context-sensitive: mypy will basically try "substituting" the original assigned value whenever it's used before performing type checking.
-So, mypy will type-check the above program almost as if it were written like so:
+For example, mypy will type check the above program almost as if it were written like so:

 .. code-block:: python